View on GitHub

 All of TOSCA’s built-in functions are provided as a single Wasm file.
 They are written in Rust using the Floria Plugin SDK.
 This Wasm is embedded in the Puccini executable for convenience and will be delivered to a running Floria service during compilation.

 Note that these are Floria functions and so they work with the Floria graph of vertexes, edges, and their properties (the TOSCA “topology representations”).
-It is thus relatively straightforward to implement TOSCA Path functions, such as $get_property and $get_attribute.
+It is thus relatively straightforward to implement TOSCA Path functions, such as $get_property and $get_attribute, as they can straightforwardly traverse the graph.
 We provide a general-purpose TOSCA Path parser/follower that can be reused by other functions.

-The comparison functions, such as $less_than and $greater_or_equal are a bit more subtle, specifically when comparing the special TOSCA types: version, timestamp, and scalar.
-TOSCA allows you to compare these to their unparsed forms, e.g. { $less_than: [ $value, "2 GB" ] }.
+The comparison functions ($less_than, $greater_or_equal, etc.) are a bit more subtle, specifically when it comes to comparing the special TOSCA types: version, timestamp, and scalar, because TOSCA allows you to compare these to their unparsed forms, e.g. { $less_than: [ $value, "2 GB" ] }.
 Thus each of these must provide a specialized comparison implementation.
-Moreover, scalars must embed their own embedded schema so that the other expression could be parsed to a comparable form.
+Moreover, scalars must embed their schema so that the other expression could be parsed to a comparable form.
+The scalar schema is part of the schema descriptor detailed above.

 By wonderful coincidence, Floria supports a custom data type exactly for these kinds of situations.
 We can thus simply mark our special types as custom so that we know to treat them specially.